littlerain2310/Read-Vietnamese-Car-Plate-/README.md

 Run
-python read_plate.py folder <yourimage folder>
+python reader.py --dir <yourimage folder>
 They will read out the plate number

-For example:
+To test the program just run
-  - python read_plate.py ./test
+  python reader.py